wbf22/PickGraph/documentation/Plans.md

     }
 }
 ```

+### Schema
+The schema for graphql is just the default json for each object defined by the schema mappings.

 ### Put
 For the put you just send plain json.
 For the object above you'd just send that same json.